jchavarri/framer-boilerplate/README.md

 # framer-boilerplate
-A boilerplate Framer project that uses Gulp for live reload and Coffescript compilation + Browserify to include modules
+A boilerplate FramerJS project that uses Gulp for live reload and Coffescript transpilation<sup>1</sup> + Browserify to include modules

+## Why?

+This project will help you if you:

+- Work usually editing Framer modules, that you need to change and test quickly
+- Have projects that depend on MANY Framer modules, and need to reorganize them in subfolders inside the `modules` folder
+- Need to work and transpile Framer CoffeeScript projects on non-OSX machines
+- Love Sublime, vi, <your_favorite_editor_here> and won't move to anything else :)

 ## Get started